Joao4569/farm_fresh/README.md

 ## Stripe Testing

+- I set a couple of variables for the public and secret keys, then I set the secret key on stripe.
+Created the payment intent with `stripe.payment.intent.create` giving it the amount and the currency and printed it out.
+I then navigated to the checkout page to see that it was working as intended.

-When entering an invalid card number, the numbers change to red indicating an invalid card number.
+- When entering an invalid card number, the numbers change to red indicating an invalid card number.

-After initial installation I used the Stripe test card number and processed a payment, the form submitted and the payment was shown as successfull on the Stripe site.
+- After initial installation I used the Stripe test card number and processed a payment, the form submitted and the payment was shown as successfull on the Stripe site.

+- In order to test the basic functionality I navigated to the checkout page, filled out the payment form and entered the stripe test card number.
+When it worked and the payment form was submitted, I went to the stripe dashboard and clicked developers then events and could see that the payment was indeed successful.

+- I created an order and processed it, the order total is correct and if I update the number of line items the total changes correctly, reducing it to under the delivery threshold also adds the correct delivery costs and removing the line item entirely sets the order total to zero.
+Indicating that our model method and payment flow is working correctly.

+- I processed an order and tested that the green overlay for an order being processed is working as well as the checkout success page.

+- Throughout the process of building the infrastructure for Stripe payment functionality, I made numerous tests checking for form submission, stripe connectivity and kept making minor changes to ensure that the payment system performed as I had intended.

+- In the stripe elements JavaScript, I commented out the form submission and made another purchase.
+This simulates either a user who closed the page before the form was submitted but after the payment was confirmed or something else that went wrong causing the form not to be submitted.
+While this will break the payment flow, I went to stripe and looked at the webhook response and saw a message that the order was created in the webhook.
+I can verify that in the admin our payment system is now complete.

 ## Deployment Testing